 Digital Currency Group (DCG) founder Barry Silbert is one of the most influential individuals in crypto.
-Barry Silbert has become a prominent figure in the cryptocurrency industry due to his company’s undeniable impact through investments in various crypto ventures.
+He has become a prominent figure in the cryptocurrency industry due to his company’s undeniable impact through investments in various crypto ventures.
 This guide dives into Silbert’s life, contributions, and role in crypto investments and companies.
 Here’s what to know.

 Who is Barry Silbert?

 Barry Silbert, born in Maryland in 1976, demonstrated academic excellence early on.
-With a clear interest in businesses, Barry took his General Securities Representative exam in high school, making him a certified stockbroker.
+With a clear interest in business, Barry took his General Securities Representative exam in high school, making him a certified stockbroker.
 Later, he took the Series 7 stockbroker exam.

 He joined the Goizueta Business School at Emory University to attain his Bachelor’s in Finance.
 Afterward, in 1998, he graduated from business school and became an investment banker at the investment bank Houlihan Lokey.